Daron-Marino/cnn-project-capstone/README.md

 After natural distasters like hurricanes, insurance companies are tasked with inspecting property for potential damage, confering with claimants, and determining the amount of money to be paid out.

-The overall goal of this project is to build, train, and modify various CNNs to accurately classify satelite images as either including flooding damage or no flooding damage.
+The overall goal of this project is to build, train, and modify various CNNs to accurately classify satellite images as either including flooding damage or no flooding damage.

 -----------------------------------------------